luka712/bones-cpp/readme.md

 # Dependencies
 TODO:
-- move renderer implementations to lib  WebGPU, DirectX ( Metal is done ) # check webgpu lock reason
+- move renderer implementations to lib DirectX ( Metal/WebGPU is done )
 - Break project into smaller parts, start with loaders!

 - FORWARD_2D_NUM_OF_POINT_LIGHTS make sure it's passed to shader as well